 The manual can only be received at check-in, to ensure that only those who attend the Certification receive it.
 Many tell us that the manual, by itself, is worth the cost of admission.

 SFG is a tough Certification.
 We strongly recommended that you contact an SFG Instructor in your area to properly learn the basic six skills, or attend one of our Kettlebell Courses.
 Once you have proper technique, it is recommended that you ‘practice and refine’ your technique and build strength and proficiency in that technique.
 This preparation will serve you well.
 You will also want to make sure you can perform many kettlebell swings over 3 days to withstand the grueling pace of the Certification weekend.
 Men should be able to comfortably press a pair of 24kg kettlebells for multiple sets of 5, women a pair of 16kg kettlebells.
 Here is an excellent SFG I prep article by Chief SFG Brett Jones to help you prepare.

 Will the StrongFirst Kettlebell Course help me pass the Certification?

 Yes, the Course will help, especially if you are a beginner.
-The course is a great opportunity to have your movement skills assessed by one of our qualified StrongFirst Kettlebell Instructors.
+The Course is a great opportunity to have your movement skills assessed by one of our qualified StrongFirst Kettlebell Instructors.
 That being said, the Course is not designed as a prep course for our Certification.
-Specifically, the kettlebell snatch and front squat are not taught at the Course.
+Specifically, the kettlebell snatch, clean, and front squat are not taught at the Course.
 So the Course will help, but you’ll also want to get further instruction and practice on other foundational skills.

 What if I don’t pass?

 We typically experience anywhere from a 25-35% failure rate at our Certification.
-It is earned.’
+The SFG credential must be earned.
 Those who fail will have an opportunity to pass later.
 Please read our requirements page for more information.